New Mexico county commissioner and Cowboys for Trump founder removed from elected office for role in US Capitol riot - KESQ

 The ruling was the result of a lawsuit seeking Griffin’s removal, which alleged that he violated a clause in 14th Amendment of the Constitution by participating in an “insurrection” against the US government.
 He had been convicted of trespassing earlier this year.

-The ruling is the first time that an elected official has been removed from office as a result of their participation or support for the January 6, 2021, riot.
-This is also the first time a judge has formally ruled that the events of January 6 were an “insurrection.”
+The historic ruling represents the first time an elected official has been removed from office for their participation or support of the US Capitol riot.
+It also marks the first time a judge has formally ruled that the events of January 6, 2021, were an “insurrection.”

+The disqualification comes after unsuccessful challenges by liberal-leaning groups against prominent Trump supporters in the US House of Representatives and Trump-backed candidates for state offices across the country.

 Griffin, one of three commissioners in Otero County, is also barred from holding any state or federal elected position in the future, state Judge Francis Mathew ruled Tuesday.